noahfrederick/dots/README.md

-# Nox's *Nix Config Files
+# My Dotfiles

-My configuration files for the platforms I work on, OS X, Linux (Ubuntu), and occasionally Solaris.
+Personal configuration files for the platforms I work on (mostly OS X).

 ## Installation